Apple, Epic in heated US court clash over app market

 Asked why he waited until now to file suit, he said, "It took me a very long time to come to the realization of all the negative impacts of Apple policies."

-The trial resuming on Tuesday before District Court Judge Yvonne Gonzalez Rogers comes with Apple feeling pressure from a wide range of app makers over its control of the App Store, which critics say represents monopolistic behaviour.
+The trial resuming on 4 May before District Court Judge Yvonne Gonzalez Rogers comes with Apple feeling pressure from a wide range of app makers over its control of the App Store, which critics say represents monopolistic behavior.

 The two firms are debating whether Apple has the right to set ground rules, control payment systems and kick out apps from its marketplace that fail to comply.
 Also at stake is Apple's slice of revenue from iPhone apps of as much as 30 per cent.